Kielce-Masłów Airport

 Kielce, and the Świętokrzyskie Voivodeship of which it the capital of, intend to adapt the airport in Masłów (near Kielce), for regional traffic.
 Its current runway is asphalt, and its size is 1115 x 30 meters.
 It is planned to develop the airport, but rather to the category of a City Airport.
 The local government have founded a company "Lotnisko Kielce" with the goal to upgrade the airport.
 There are also discussions to build a completely new airport in Obice.

-Falcon 2000LXS SP-ARK of local businessman Michal Solowow is based here.
+Falcon 6X SP-ARG of local businessman Michal Solowow is based here.

 History

 The airport opened in 1937.
 In 2011, the main runway (11/29) was extended from 900 m to 1,155 m.

+In 2013 Polish Medical Air Rescue opened their new base with one Eurocopter EC135, every year in May, there is a openday, when people can sightsee the base.

+On 26 July 2025 Aeroklub Kielecki to celebrate its 80th anniversary, the local Aero Club organised the largest air show in the airport's history.